brydzu/framework/README.md

 At this point users can sign up, building a user base and validating the need of your product prior to launch.
 If you're not building a product that relies on user sign ups, this can easily be disabled.

-It is not the intentation to provide a full features landing page with all marketing features you'll find in solutions like Unbounce or WordPress.
-This does allow you to launch your project without hours of starting your project, creating the release early, release often mindset that is required to come to a short feedback loop.
+It is not the intentation to provide a full features landing page with all marketing features you'll find in as-a-service solutions.

+The main point is to allow you to deploy without hours of starting your project.
+This creates a release early, release often mindset that is required to come to a short feedback loop.

 ### Wizard of Oz